jspinak/brobot/docs/docs/03-core-library/action-config/15-conditional-chains-examples.md

-# Conditional Action Chains Examples
+# Enhanced Conditional Action Chains

 ## Overview

-ConditionalActionChain provides a fluent API for building complex action sequences with conditional execution.
-This page demonstrates common patterns and real-world examples.
+`EnhancedConditionalActionChain` provides a powerful fluent API for building complex action sequences with conditional execution.
+This enhanced implementation adds the missing features from the original design, including the crucial `then()` method for sequential composition and numerous convenience methods.

+## Key Features

+- **Sequential Composition**: The `then()` method enables multi-step workflows
+- **Convenience Methods**: Direct methods like `click()`, `type()`, `scrollDown()`
+- **Keyboard Shortcuts**: Built-in support for common key combinations
+- **Control Flow**: Methods for stopping chains, retrying, and error handling
+- **No Explicit Waits**: Follows model-based principles - timing via action configurations
+- **Proper Conditional Logic**: True if/then/else execution flow

 ## Basic Examples